jacobmarvel/NetworkDashboard/README.md

 ```

-If you exposed the service as NodePort, you can open it with:
+If we exposed the service as NodePort, we can open it with:
 ```
 minikube service networkdash
 ```